Housain-maina/hussaini-usman/README.md

 # Hussaini Usman

-A lightweight and fast web developer portfolio website.
+A lightweight and fast web developer portfolio website built with simplicity in mind.

-Which includes a blog, contact form, experience section etc.
+This portfolio website includes a blog, contact form, experience section etc.
 Built with Next.js, TailwindCSS and DatoCMS.
 Easy to customize to fit your specific need.